WeissDev/neighborhood-map-p5/README.md

 * Wikipedia API
 * Openweathermap API

+### Source Code

+The development versions can be found in:

+js/app.js
+js/ajax.js

+and

+css/style.css

+The minified version can be found in the 'dist' directory

 ### Resources used to complete this project

 * http://learn.knockoutjs.com A tutorial to learn the basics of the Knockout Framework